sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 But wait a second.
 Even though employee IDs are unique, what if the hashing function returns the same integer for two separate employee IDs?
 Good question.
 When two keys yield the same integer for a given hashing function, it is referred to as a "collision".
 There are several ways to handle collisions.
 Some solutions include:
 - **Separate chaining:** Append collided values into the array slot via a linked list
 - **Open Addressing:** Place the collided values in the next empty array slot
 - **Key selection:** If all keys are known ahead of time, a perfect hashing function can be made to prevent collisions.

+Although hash tables are implemented using arrays, they are not considered linear data structures because elements don't have traditional "next" or "previous" neighbors.
+For a "separate chaining" hash table, each element in the array branches off into a linked list.
+For "open addressing" hash tables, collided values are placed arbitrarily in the next available index.
+It's important to keep this distinction in mind.

 Hash tables have many [applications](https://afteracademy.com/blog/applications-of-hash-table).
 It is particularly useful for solving technical interview questions.
 For more information, see the [GeeksForGeeks documentation](https://www.geeksforgeeks.org/hashing-data-structure/) or the [Paul Programming video tutorial](https://www.youtube.com/watch?v=MfhjkfocRR0).